Partial facial reduction: simplified, equivalent SDPs via approximations of the PSD cone: Examples

 In \cite{cheung2011preprocessing}, Cheung, Schurr, and Wolkowicz developed a facial reduction procedure for identifying faces in a numerically stable manner.
 They also created a set of benchmark problems for testing their method.
 These problem instances are available at the URL below:

 Each problem is a primal-dual pair hand-crafted so that both the primal and dual have no strictly feasible solution.
 We apply our technique to each primal problem and each dual problem individually, using diagonally-dominant ($\DD^{d}$) approximations.
 Results are shown in Table~\ref{tab:benchmark}.
+Since some of the examples have duality gaps, we do not show DIMACs errors nor we do show solve time given the small sizes.
+We also omit reducing certificate error since multiple facial reduction iterations were performed.